123-Tyler/MSc_EEC_Thesis_Tyler_Christian/README.md

 # READ ME

-## How to Speak Sparrow: Categorising the Major Vocalisations in House Sparrows (*Passer domesticus*)
+## How to Speak Sparrow: A Modern Classification System of House Sparrow (*Passer domesticus*) Vocalisations

 #### Student: Tyler Christian